-Audit risks and areas of focus Risk / area of focus Risk identified Change from PY Details Risk of management override Fraud risk No change in risk or focus.
-As identified in ISA 240, management is in a unique position to perpetrate fraud because of its ability to manipulate accounting records directly or indirectly and prepare fraudulent financial statements by overriding controls that would otherwise appear to be operating effectively.
-Risk of fraud in revenue recognition Fraud risk New risk identified this year.
+Audit risks and areas of focus Risk / area of focus Risk identified Change from PY Details Risk of fraud in revenue recognition, - capitalising revenue expenditure Fraud risk No change in risk or focus.
 Under ISA240 there is a presumed risk that revenue may be misstated due to improper recognition of revenue.
 In the public sector, this requirement is modified by Practice Note 10, issued by the Financial Reporting Council, which states that auditors should also consider the risk that material misstatements may occur by the manipulation of expenditure recognition.
 Our judgement is the significant risk at the Council relates to the improper capitalisation of revenue expenditure.
 Pension Liability Valuation Inherent risk No change in risk or focus.
 The Local Authority Accounting Code of Practice and IAS19 require the Council to make extensive disclosures within its financial statements regarding its membership of the Local Government Pension Scheme administered by Hampshire County Council.
 The Council's pension fund asset is a material estimated balance and the Code requires that this asset be disclosed on the Council's balance sheet.
 The information disclosed is based on the IAS 19 report issued to the Council by the actuary to the County Council.
 Accounting for this scheme involves significant estimation and judgement and therefore management engages an actuary to undertake the calculations on their behalf.
 ISAs (UK and Ireland) 500 and 540 require us to undertake procedures on the use of management experts and the assumptions underlying fair value estimates.
 Valuation of Land and Buildings Inherent risk No change in risk or focus.
 The fair value of Property, Plant and Equipment (PPE) represents a significant balance in the Council's accounts and are subject to valuation changes, impairment reviews and depreciation charges.
 Management is required to make material judgements and apply estimation techniques to calculate the year-end balances recorded in the balance sheet.
 NDR Appeals Provision Valuation Inherent risk No change in risk or focus.
 The Non Domestic Rates Appeals Provision is a material balance in the financial statements which requires a number of assumptions and judgements.
 In previous years we have identified errors above our audit differences threshold.
+New Accounting Standards Inherent risk New risk identified this year.
+IFRS 9 (Financial Instruments) and IFRS 15 (Revenue from contracts) applies from 1 April 2018.
+We will assess the impact of these new standards to determine whether they have been appropriately implemented by the Council.